juancassiano/juancassiano/readme.md

 ## Hi!
 I'm Juan Cassiano, and i'm learning new technologies.
 Actually, i'm learning JS,React, NodeJS, and its just de beginning!🚀

-### Passionate about technology since childhood, today I've been developing technical skills as a Backend developer, focusing on NodeJs, always looking to learn about best programming practices and how to use this knowledge to make ideas change lives.
+### Passionate about technology since childhood, today I've been developing technical skills as a Backend developer, always looking to learn about best programming practices and how to use this knowledge to make ideas change lives.

 ### I'm looking for opportunities that allow me to develop solutions and provide me with new challenges.